killertofus/awesome/readme.md

 # debian minimal version
 a minimal version of debian

-read dwml script
+read install script

 please remove the other de/wm if using one that's not kde

-remove any packages you don't want in dwmlpkgs.txt and then ./dwml.sh
+remove any packages you don't want in packages.txt and then ./install.sh

 reboot